 Told you it was easy, didn’t I?

-If you’re wondering whether you can make this with white chocolate, you sure can!
+If you’re wondering whether you can make an easy 3 ingredient chocolate mousse with white chocolate, you sure can!
 My recipe for Three Ingredient White Chocolate Mousse is up now!

 You May Also Like…